wint0178/Modular-Open-Source-Science-Station/docs/ch05-woild-firmware.md

 Follow this step-by-step procedure to configure, compile, and flash WOILD field nodes.

 ### Step 1: Configure Node Network Identifiers
-Navigate to `../software/Landslide-Detectors/` and open the primary `.ino` sketch file.
+Navigate to `../software/Landslide-Detectors/` and open the primary `.ino` sketch file for your chosen version.
 Locate the global network configuration block at the top of the file:

 * **LoRaWAN Keys (OTAA):** Input your TTN application credentials (`DevEUI`, `AppEUI`, `AppKey`).
 * **Node Identifier:** Set the unique node integer: